Collection Development Manual

 8. Resources selected are in English, except for resources which support the teaching and learning of languages other than English.

-9. Liaison Librarians, in consultation with academics, propose new subscriptions for consideration by the Manager, Library Service and the Information Resources Committee.
+9. Liaison Librarians, in consultation with academics, propose new print or electronic journal and database subscriptions and books for consideration by the Manager, Library Service and the Information Resources Committee.

-10. Current subscriptions are evaluated annually and may be deselected if usage is low and return on investment is poor.
+10. Current subscriptions are evaluated annually and may be cancelled if usage is low and return on investment is poor or if teaching, learning and research foci have changed.

-13. Given the finite space for physical collections, significant but lesser-used material is moved to the QUT Library Store.
-This material is available on demand.
+11. Given the finite space for physical collections, significant but lesser-used resources are moved to the QUT Library Store.
+These resources are available on demand.

-15. The Library is committed to ensuring that the personal information it holds is only used for authorised purposes and is protected according to recognised standards of information security.
+13. The Library is committed to ensuring that the personal information it holds is only used for authorised purposes and is protected according to recognised standards of information security and privacy.

 Library Resource Allocation